Genuinely Robust Inference for Clustered Data: Fragility of the Conventional CR Methods

-During 2020--2021, \textit{American Economic Review} published 30 articles meeting our selection criteria.
-Out of them, 21 articles report CR standard errors.
-We reject the null hypothesis for 16 of these 21 articles.
-In other words, the inference results may be misleading for $76\%$ of those articles that employ the conventional CR method of inference.
+During 2020--2021, the \textit{American Economic Review} published 30 articles that met our selection criteria.
+Of these, 21 reported CR standard errors.
+The null hypothesis is rejected in 16 of these 21 papers.
+In other words, inference based on the conventional CR method may be misleading in approximately $76\%$ of the articles employing it.

-During 2020--2021, \textit{Econometrica} published 14 articles meeting our selection criteria.
-Out of them, 10 articles report CR standard errors.
-We reject the null hypothesis for 8 of these 9 articles.
-In other words, the inference results may be misleading for $80\%$ of those articles that employ the conventional CR method of inference.
+During 2020--2021, \textit{Econometrica} published 14 articles that met our selection criteria.
+Of these, 10 reported CR standard errors.
+The null hypothesis is rejected in 8 of these 10 papers.
+In other words, inference based on the conventional CR method may be misleading in approximately $80\%$ of the articles employing it.

-Combining two journals, we suspect potentially misleading inference results for as many as $77\%$ of those 31 articles that employ the conventional CR method.
-Hence, problematic practice is prevalent even in these highly influential journals.\footnote{Spreadsheets of all the test results with specific papers and specific equations are available upon request.}
+Combining the two journals, we find that inference may be misleading in as many as $77\%$ of the 31 articles that employ the conventional CR method.
+Thus, problematic practice appears to be prevalent even in these highly influential outlets.\footnote{Spreadsheets of all the test results with specific papers and specific equations are available upon request.} All of the above issues with conventional CR methods motivate our proposed approach: the cluster score (CS) bootstrap, which accommodates non-Gaussian limiting distributions, to be presented in Section~\ref{sec:bootstrap}.

-All the above issues with the conventional CR methods motivate our proposed methods.
-The first method retains the OLS estimator, but uses subsampling to accommodate the non-normal limiting distribution - see Section \ref{sec:subsampling}.
-The second method, size-adjusted cluster robust (SACR) estimation, reweights the score $S_g$ with weight $N_g^{-1}$, which suprresses the effects of the arbitrarily non-ignorable clusters and hence restores the CLT - see Section \ref{sec:reweighting}.